ExtremeNetworksSA/hiveosBlaster/readme.md

 ### Requirements
 Python 3.6 or higher is recommended for this script.
 The python paramiko module will need to be installed.
-If pip is installed, this can be done with pip install paramiko.
+If pip is installed, this can be done with 'pip install paramiko'.
 The needed modules are listed in the requirements.txt file and can be installed from there.